Hoz01/User-Create/README.md

-# Google User Creation with Tkinter Interface
+# Google User Creation with PySide6 Interface

 ## Description
-This program facilitates the automatic creation of Google Workspace users through a user-friendly **Tkinter** graphical interface.
+This program facilitates the automatic creation of Google Workspace users through a user-friendly **PySide6** graphical interface.
 It generates an email in the format `firstletteroffirstname.lastname@mydomain.com`, assigns a Google Workspace license, and enforces a password change on the user's first login.
 Additionally, it supports bulk user creation by importing user details from a CSV file.

 ## Features
-- **User-friendly interface** built with **Tkinter & TTK**.
+- **User-friendly interface** built with **PySide6**.
 - **Creation of Google Workspace users** via the **Admin SDK**.
 - **Automatic assignment** of a **Google Workspace license**.
 - Enforces **password change** on first login.